Ajoe62/AirBnB_clone/README.md

   quit
 | Usage      |  By itself                                                                                                           |
 | Help       |  Provides a  text describing how to use a command                                                                    |     | create     |  Creates a new instance of a valid Class, saves it (to the JSON file) and prints the id.
 Valid classes are: BaseModel, User, State, City, Amenity, Place, Review.                                                               |                                                                                                                      |

+## Format of Command

+In order to give commands to the console, these will need to be piped through an echo in case of Non-interactive mode.

+In Interactive Mode the commands will need to be written with a keyboard when the prompt appears and will be recognized when an enter key is pressed (new line).
+As soon as this happens, the console will attempt to execute the command through several means or will show an error message if the command didn't run successfully.
+In this mode, the console can be exited using the CTRL + D combination, CTRL + C, or the command quit or EOF.

+## Authors

+Joseph_IZ Akharume || ijeborjoe@gmail.com